Skip to contents

 Summary

-A standard workflow in insurancerating is:
+A possible sequence in insurancerating is:

 factor_analysis() # analyse portfolio behaviour

-riskfactor_gam() # analyse continuous variables
+risk_factor_gam() # analyse continuous variables

 construct_tariff_classes() # derive tariff classes